cybergeekgyan/365-Days-of-Learning/README.md

 - [66 Days of NLP](https://github.com/ThinamXx/66Days__NaturalLanguageProcessing)

 1. Git and GitHub
-2. Programming Languges - Choose any one from C/C++/Java/Python/JavaScript
+2. Programming Languages - Choose any one from C/C++/Java/Python/JavaScript
 3. Data Structures and Algorithms
 4. OOPS
 5. Operating Systems